-- receipt of two satisfactory written references provided by past employers, one of which must be from the present or most recent employer. - verification of identity and the provision of original documentation as required by the DBS. - DBS checks are sought an appointment and updated every 3 years as appropriate. - a clear check against the DBS Barred Children's List, if applicants are working in regulated activity. - a variety of selection techniques (for example, qualifications, previous experience and interview are also used).
+- receipt of two satisfactory written references provided by past employers, one of which must be from the present or most recent employer. - verification of identity and the provision of original documentation as required by the DBS. - DBS checks are sought an appointment and staff are asked to join the update service. - a clear check against the DBS Barred Children's List, if applicants are working in regulated activity. - a variety of selection techniques (for example, qualifications, previous experience and interview are also used).